Pyranid Logo

 JSON/JSONB

-Useful for storing "stringified" JSON data by taking advantage of the DBMS' native JSON storage facilities, if available (e.g. PostgreSQL's JSONB type).
+Useful for storing "stringified" JSON data by taking advantage of the DBMS' native JSON storage facilities, if available (for example, PostgreSQL JSONB, MySQL/MariaDB JSON, SQLite JSON text, SQL Server nvarchar + ISJSON, or Oracle JSON/CLOB columns).

 Supported methods: